Skip to main content

 4

-Click any referenced meeting in the results to see the exact part of the conversation where that insight occurred.
+Click any referenced meeting to jump to the exact part of the conversation that backs up the insight.

 Example questions to try